dojo/docs/dojox/grid/EnhancedGrid.rst

 EnhancedGrid provides the same a11y support level as :ref:`DataGrid <dojox/grid/DataGrid>` , or see the above plugin pages for more details.

+And summary attribute can be added in a similar way as `DataGrid <http://livedocs.dojotoolkit.org/dojox/grid/DataGrid#add-summary-attribute>`_.

 Known Issues
 ============

 * See the `outstanding tickets for the EnhancedGrid <http://bugs.dojotoolkit.org/query?owner=Evan&status=accepted&status=assigned&status=new&status=reopened&type=defect&summary=~enhanced&col=id&col=summary&col=status&col=type&col=priority&col=milestone&col=component&order=priority>`_.

 See also
 ========